-A scrapbook of projects that stand out from working with design practices, governments and universities around Australia.
+A brief look at some of the projects and publications that stand out in my mind from more than a decade working with design practices, governments and universities in Sydney and Adelaide;

 Stretton Centre, Adelaide

 A new kind of innovation lab that brings researchers and designers together with policymakers and industry to help transition South Australia’s manufacturing industries to the new, emerging economy.
-Based in Adelaide’s northern suburbs, the Stretton Centre was a collaboration between the Australian Government, the University of Adelaide and the City of Playford.
-Design team was led by HASSELL.
+Based in Adelaide’s northern suburbs, the Stretton Centre is a collaboration between the Australian Government, the University of Adelaide and the City of Playford.
+Design team is led by HASSELL.

 CRC for Low Carbon Living – a mass collaboration strategy